ysquare/GettingCleaningData/README.md

 Original data set is obtained through the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-A duplicate of the data with detailed description can also be found in the this repo.
+A duplicate of the source data with detailed description can also be found in this repo.
 See [data/README.txt](https://github.com/ysquare/GettingCleaningData/blob/master/data/README.txt) for more information.

 ## Files included
 - **README.txt**: This file.